A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: Translation-based EA Techniques

-The alignment module of NAEA is similar to BootEA, which uses a cross-entropy loss between the distribution of the entities in $\mathcal{G}_1$ vs. the distribution of the predicted class from $\mathcal{G}_2$ as follows.
+The alignment module of NAEA is similar to BootEA, which uses a cross-entropy loss between the distribution of the entities in $\mathcal{G}_1$ and the distribution of the predicted class from $\mathcal{G}_2$ as follows.

 where $\phi_{e_1}(e_2)$ is the same as that in BootEA.
 The classifier $\pi\left(e_{j} \mid e_{i}\right)$ is defined as follows:

 where $\operatorname{sim}(\cdot)$ is the cosine similarity and $\beta_3$ is a balancing hyperparameter.